Background: the US Intelligence Community

 Other documents show screenshots of a program called Boundless Informant, which maps and graphs data from every Digital Network Intelligence (DNI) record in the SIGINT system and offers a full view of GAO’s collection capabilities.
 High data volumes were observed, notably in US-allied countries such as Germany and Brazil, as well as the most heavily surveilled places, such as Iran and Afghanistan.
 The NSA’s XKeyscore database allows for analysis of data from the combination of data from PRISM, SCS sites (also called F6 sites) and FORNSAT sites.

 The Snowden documents include indications of the extent and scale of the targeted TAO attacks carried out by the NSA and its international partners together with some details about individual targets.
-Documents also describe how TAO’s hardware and software attacks are implemented.
+Documents also describe how TAO’s hardware and software attacks are implemented, including the interdiction and compromise of hardware produced by US companies that is intended for use overseas.

 The law behind surveillance